Tara Jones: Officiating

 Having started refereeing in 2009 at the age of twelve, Jones is part of the Warrington referees' society.
 Among her experience are Schools Championship games, including at Wembley.
 She became a grade two referee in early 2018, getting the opportunity to officiate academy games at the highest level.
 In January 2018, she took the lead at two Challenge Cup matches.
 She became the first female on-field match official in the (men's) Super League on 11 March 2018, serving as an in-goal judge; she said that the support she got for this was "a bit surreal really", expressing her own support for the other female referees in the game coming through.
 While away for her first England game in November 2019, Jones was named National Conference League referee of the year.
 As of September 2022, she has been the principal referee for three games, all in the Challenge Cup.

 Jones has said that she wants to become a higher-ranked official, but her priority is playing.
 While the mixed 2021 Rugby League World Cup hosted in England in 2022 saw female Australian and New Zealand match officials, there were no female English match officials; Jones would have been the selection but declined in order to play.
 She had made the same choice for the 2017 Women's Rugby League World Cup, but was not picked for the team and so did not appear.

 Jones became the first woman to referee a senior men's match in the northern hemisphere when she took charge of the League One match between Oldham and Cornwall on 14 April 2024.
 (Note: Sarah Bennison refereed the second half of a league game between Workington Town and Swinton in 2011.
 Bennison was one of the touch judges and took over after the referee, Jamie Leahy, developed an uncontrollable nose-bleed.)

 At the end of 2024, Jones was appointed to the RFL full-time match officials squad, becoming the first woman to be appointed.
+In December 2025, Jones was made a Member of the Order of the British Empire (MBE) for services to rugby league football, as a referee, in the 2026 New Year Honours.

+Born in Germany where her father was stationed in the British Army, Jones has a close affinity with the Armed Forces and has officiated in the annual Armed Forces Rugby League festival at Crosfields ARLFC since its inception.
+In June 2025, she refereed the centrepiece game between Crosfields and the British Army.